Ray Makela

 Making a point to build a more personal relationship with a customer or prospect, even over a virtual call, is extremely important.
 Understanding where the person is coming from—literally and figuratively—can help you make that connection.
 Spending time before a meeting to familiarize yourself with their background, their company, and their potential challenges and opportunities can go a long way toward helping you connect more deeply.

-Looking them in the eye, asking questions, practicing active listening, and attempting to understand their perspective will help you build a relationship with that individual, and ultimately put you in a better position to help them in the future.
+Looking them in the eye, asking questions, and practicing active listening to understand their point of view will help you build a relationship with that individual, and ultimately put you in a better position to help them in the future.

-Selling in a virtual world presents some new challenges, but the skills highlighted above are applicable in the current and post-COVID-19 world.
+Selling in a virtual world presents can be challenging, but the skills highlighted above can help you build personal connections online.
 Just like improving your selling skills should remain a continuous goal, you should commit to learning and maximizing your virtual expertise.